WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 5. **Easier debugging:** With derived state, it's clearer where data originates and how it's transformed.
 This can make it easier to track down issues in your interactive blocks.

-In essence, derived state allows you to express relationships between different pieces of data in your blocks declaratively, instead of imperatively updating related values whenever something changes.
+In essence, derived state allows you to express relationships between different pieces of data in your interactive blocks declaratively, instead of imperatively updating related values whenever something changes.

+_Please, visit [The Reactive and Declarative mindset](./the-reactive-and-declarative-mindset.md) guide to learn more about how to leverage declarative coding in the Interactivity API._

 You should use derived state: